BingyangWu/homepage/content/publication/llmsurvey/index.md

 ---
-title: 'A survey of resource-efficient llm and multimodal foundation models'
+title: 'A Survey of Resource-efficient LLM and Multimodal Foundation Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here